gom9000/music-suite/README.md

 >**[The Bank Side of The Genesis](https://github.com/gom9000/the-banks-side-of-the-genesis)**<br/>
 >**Type**: Music Sheet | **Status**: Ongoing
 >
->A personal archive of keyboard transcriptions and study scores for Genesis music.
+>A personal archive (working scores for a tribute band) of keyboard transcriptions and study scores for Genesis music.
 All sheets are written using the LilyPond typesetting system, focusing on the intricate textures of the "Banks side" of the band's discography.

 >**[TankYou](https://github.com/gom9000/TankYou)**<br/>
 >**Type**: Power Supply | **Status**: Completed